 The electrophysiological dynamics of prefrontal activity evolve with age

 To investigate the relationship between E-I ratio and the decorrelation of neural activity that occurs throughout development, we interrogated a large dataset (n=117 mice) of extracellular recordings of local field potential (LFP) and single activity (SUA) from the prelimbic subdivision of medial PFC of unanesthetized mice of 2 to 12 postnatal (P) days of age (Figure 1A).
 Across this time window, the LFP evolves from an almost complete lack of activity (silent periods) to uninterrupted (continuous) activity, passing through intermediate stages in which silent periods alternate with bouts of coordinated neuronal activity (active periods) (Figure 1A).
-To quantify this transition, we calculated the proportion of active periods over the recording, and found that it follows a smooth exponential increase over age (age slope=0.88, 95% C.I.
+To quantify this transition, we calculated the proportion of active periods over the recording and found that it follows a smooth exponential increase over age (age slope=0.88, 95% C.I.
 [0.84; 0.93], p<10-50, generalized linear model) (Figure 1B).
 The increase in the proportion of active periods was initially driven by an increase in both the number as well as the duration of individual active periods and then, as activity became continuous, individual oscillatory bouts decreased and merged into longer ones (Supp.
 Figure 1A-C).
 Accompanying these high-level changes in activity dynamics, the maximum amplitude of active periods, the broadband LFP power, and the SUA firing rate also exponentially increased over age (age slope=0.24, 0.47 and 0.21, 95% C.I.
 [0.18; 0.30] [0.40; 0.53] and [0.15; 0.27], p<10-9, p<10-23, p<10-11, respectively, generalized linear model) (Figure 1C, Supp.
 Figure 1D-F).